 In 2006, Red Eléctrica carried out, in collaboration with Technosite (a company of the ONCE Group), an initial accessibility audit to assess the level of adequacy of www.ree.es to the Web Content Accessibility Guidelines (WCAG) 1.0 version defined by W3C, the World Wide Web Consortium.
 The results indicated that some user groups found some difficulties to access the Web content: the percentage of accessibility obtained according to Level Double-A was 23%, before starting an adaptation plan.

-In late October 2013 a new, more interactive corporate website with a multi-device design and developed following web accessibility guidelines was launched.
-Nevertheless, the publication of this new website has meant a new accessibility audit and the implementing of the necessary technical measures to again attain Level Double-A conformance certification in accordance with the Web Content Accessibility Guidelines 2.0.
+In late October 2013 a new, more interactive corporate website with a multi-device design and developed following web accessibility guidelines was launched (Level Double-A in accordance with the Web Content Accessibility Guidelines 2.0).